AGRIC 3530WT - Horticultural Production and Quality III

 Course Learning OutcomesOn successful completion of this course, students will be able to:

-1 Demonstrate understanding of horticultural industries and identify the major commercial horticultural varieties, pests and diseases in annual and perennial crops in Australia 2 Demonstrate understanding of how diverse horticultural industries contribute to food culture, environmental resilience, and economic opportunity 3 Compare and contrast the differences in physiology and consequent management of several horticultural crops including selecting appropriate propagation, canopy management, post-harvest and quality control procedures 4 Appraise the salient management processes and technology for best practice within an industry domain and create an implementation program for a new crop enterprise 5 Demonstrate understanding of current digital technologies for managing horticultural systems
+1 Identify the major commercial horticultural varieties, pests and diseases in annual and perennial crops in Australia.
+2 Explain how diverse horticultural industries contribute to food culture, environmental resilience, and economic opportunity.
+3 Compare and contrast the differences in physiology and related management of several horticultural crops.
+4 Explain best practice in management and use of technology within an industry domain.
+5 Create an implementation program for a new crop enterprise.

 University Graduate Attributes